kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### updateRecordStatus

-Updates the Status of a record of an app, that was set with the [Process Management feature](https://get.kintone.help/hc/en-us/articles/115001510908-Configuring-Process-Management).
+Updates the status of a record of an app, that was set with the [Process Management feature](https://get.kintone.help/hc/en-us/articles/115001510908-Configuring-Process-Management).

 #### Parameters